-Out of school hours, the DSL can be contacted by email anne.mason@idle.bradford.sch.uk.
+Out of school hours, the DSL can be contacted via email: anne.mason@idle.bradford.sch.uk.

-When the DSL is absent, the deputy - Mr Joe Parker (Assistant Headteacher) - will act as cover.
+When the DSL is absent, the deputies - Joe Parker (Assistant Headteacher) and Louise Russell (Assistant Headteacher) - will act as cover.

-If the DSL and deputy are not available, Mrs Alison Craven - Families and Welfare Coordinator - and Mrs Annwen Ackroyd - School Business Manager - will act as cover (for example, during out-of-hours/out-of-term activities).
+If the DSL and Joe Parker or Louise Russell are not available, Alison Craven (Families and Welfare Coordinator); Rajbinder Kaur (Assistant Headteacher) and; Amy Mitchell (SEMH HLTA) will act as cover (for example, during out-of-hours/out-of-term activities).